 It can’t go without mention that for so many of these essential vitamins, beef liver is the most abundant food source available.
 Take a look at how beef and beef liver stack up to some tried and true “superfoods.”

 Similarly, take a look at how a standard carnivore’s day of eating easily surpasses just about all recommended daily values.

 Given that 9/10 people eating a standard American diet are missing key nutrients, seems like just about everyone should be shifting to a carnivore diet that clearly provides adequate nutrition.

 While plants can provide some essential nutrients, most are far more bioavailable in animal meat than in vegetables or supplements.
 Just because you consume various nutrients doesn’t mean that 100 percent of them find their way into your bloodstream and cells.
 The body can only utilize a portion of the nutrients it takes in—a principle called bioavailability.
 How much of a given nutrient your body ultimately absorbs is influenced by many factors, the most important of which is the source.

-Take spinach, for example, which like beef liver, is an excellent source of iron; however, spinach also contains oxalates, as do many green leafy vegetables, that bind to minerals and interfere with the body’s ability to absorb them.
+Take spinach, for example, which like beef liver, is seemingly an excellent source of iron; however, spinach also contains oxalates, as do many green leafy vegetables, that bind to minerals and interfere with the body’s ability to absorb them.

-Even the most diligent of vegetarians can’t fulfill nutritional requirements from plant sources alone.
+Even the most diligent vegetarians can’t fulfill nutritional requirements from plant sources alone.
 The chart below shows that the energy yield from animal products far exceeds what is provided by plants.

 There is no nutrient in plant foods that cannot be found in animals.
-But there are a few nutrients that are impossible or very difficult to get insufficient amounts from commonly consumed plant foods.
+But there are a few crucial nutrients that are impossible or very difficult to get insufficient amounts from commonly consumed plant foods.
 These include: